Menopause and Midlife Care

 • Evaluation and treatment of vulvovaginal problems such as vaginal dryness, pain, burning and painful intercourse

-• Preventative care for mid-life women including, breast health, bone health and osteoporosis screening, emotional health and cardiovascular screening
+• Preventative care and health optimization for mid-life women including, breast health, cancer screenings, bone health, and osteoporosis screening, and behavioral health.

 Appointments